 Skip to Content

-Age of Sigmar point system and matched play explained (updated for AoS 2.0)
+Age of Sigmar point system and matched play explained (updated for AoS 4.0)

-Point system and Matched play for Age of Sigmar: what is it?
+Point system and matched play for Age of Sigmar: what is it?

 If you are new to Age of Sigmar you might be wondering: what the heck is this “matched play” people are talking about?

-3 different ways of playing
+Different ways of playing

 Open play

-Narrative play
+Narrative play – Path to Glory

 In narrative play, the story is the big focus.
 Age of Sigmar 3.0 renamed it Path to Glory and introduced many new rules but more importantly, rewards to play a narrative campaign.
-What is even better, following examples from other GW games like Warcry, you can play your own narrative campaign without your opponent being part of it.
+What is even better, following examples from other Games Workshop games like Warcry, you can play your own narrative campaign without your opponent being part of it.
 This way you can still participate in a matched play tournament without compromising on your own personal quests.

 Matched play